IndomieGorengSatu/Mie/README.md

-## I started a new business making yachts in my attic this year...the sails are going through the roof
+## Two parrots are sitting on a perch.
+One turns to the other and asks, "do you smell fish?"